The classic Disney

 - Plant example in Monster High: Venus Mc Flttrap 's pet is a plant that isn't humanoid but clearly not a normal plant either.

 - Sylvanian Families is a franchise consisting of Petting Zoo People.
 They go to school, get jobs as doctors, drive old-fashioned motorcycles and... run farms.
-They can go show-jumping, drive horse-driven carts, and dress up as other animals.
-But the most worrying exclusive official site products are a hamburger resturant and a hamburger wagon.
-To quote the official babble...
+As well, they can go show-jumping, drive horse-driven carts, and dress up as other animals.
+They also have teddy bears.